 13. April 26: Songs for a Little House by Christopher Morley (1917).
 Light verse about Morley’s house, his wife, who by his account never thinks about anything except her baby and when he’s coming home from work, and his neighborhood in bucolic Queens, New York (there are milkmaids).

-[Note: Finding reasonably high-quality editions of 1918 books, especially the more obscure ones, can be tricky.
+[Note: Finding decent-quality editions of 1918 books, especially the more obscure ones, can be tricky.
 If the edition I read is reasonably readable, I’ve included a hyperlink.
 Hyperlinks for audiobooks are also included.]